reza-shahriari/VIAT/README.md

-# VAT - Video Annotation Tool
+# VIAT - Video-Image Annotation Tool

-VAT is a desktop application for annotating videos with bounding boxes and custom attributes.
+VIAT is a desktop application for annotating videos or Image with bounding boxes and custom attributes.
 It provides an intuitive interface for creating, editing, and managing annotations for computer vision datasets.

 ## Features